Busker

 About Busker

 “Busker” is based on the verb “to busk,” meaning “to ask for money in exchange for entertaining the public in the street.”
-This term was likely based on the Spanish “buscar,” meaning “to seek,” or “to fetch.”
+This term was likely based on the Spanish “buscar,” meaning “to seek” or “to fetch.”

 Did you Know?

 Cities as disparate as Halifax, Dubai, San Diego, Tullamore, and Zagreb play host to busker festivals every year.
-Many of these claim to be “the world’s largest festival of buskers,” though none has been proven to be so.
+Many of these claim to be “the world’s largest festival of buskers,” though none has been proved to be so.
 The buskers themselves are as creative as they are unpredictable.
 There are plenty of performances of live music, juggling, and magic, but there are deep variations on even those traditional ideas.
-People attending a busker festival might see someone juggling chainsaws and bowling balls, or musicians playing whimsical instruments (and non-instruments) in surprising ways.
+People attending a busker festival might see someone juggling chainsaws and bowling balls, or musicians playing whimsical instruments in surprising ways.